bobwares/spring-boot-climate/README.md

 # spring-boot-climate
-A simple application to demonstrate implement a simple REST API to perform CRUD operations on a table.
+An application to demonstrate implementation of a simple REST API that performs CRUD operations on a table.

 - Technology Stack:
     - Spring Boot 2.0